Zum Inhalt springen

 Step 2: Automated Quote Comparison

-Manual process: The buyer requests quotes via email, waits for responses, and manually transfers line items into an Excel comparison sheet.
-With 5 suppliers and 20 positions: 45–60 minutes per request.
-Error rate in data transfer: 5–8%.
+Manual process: The buyer requests quotes via email and waits for responses.
+They then manually transfer line items into an Excel comparison sheet.
+With 5 suppliers and 20 line items, this takes 45–60 minutes per request.
+According to industry benchmarks, the error rate in manual data transfer runs between 5–8%.

-With AI: The agent receives quotes in any format (PDF, Excel, email) and automatically extracts all relevant data: prices, quantities, delivery times, payment terms, minimum order quantities, certifications.
-A multimodal LLM understands table structures, recognizes line items even in inconsistent layouts, and normalizes the data into a unified schema.
+With AI: The agent receives quotes in any format — PDF, Excel, or email.
+It then automatically extracts all relevant data: prices, quantities, delivery times, payment terms, minimum order quantities, and certifications.
+A multimodal LLM understands table structures and recognizes line items even in inconsistent layouts.
+Finally, it normalizes everything into a unified schema for comparison.

 The comparison goes beyond price.
 The agent evaluates against weighted criteria: